mrfury0/AdvancedProgramming/README.md

 # AdvancedProgramming
-This repository contains all Assignments and labs for the course
+This repository contains all Assignments and labs for Advanced Programming course taken at National University of Science and Technology